jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 date: 2021-12-07
 ---

 *This is an expansion of thoughts on [terminology](thoughts/terminology.md) and why we need new words.
-The following is a dialogue on the original [consensus](thoughts/consensus.md) problem: agreeing on what we mean.*
+The following is a dialogue on the original [consensus](thoughts/consensus.md) problem: agreeing on what we mean.
+You can view the full artifact [here](https://play.jzhao.xyz/new-words).*

 ---